A Program Summary Report gives you a clear overview of how a program is performing. It’s a useful tool to:

 Average progress

-The average progress for all learners in the program
+Displays the average completion percentage across all learners in the program.

 Posted messages